DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Experiments

+Among the execution failure modes, we have observed that the sampled trajectory may be too close to the joint axis of the door and making it physically infeasible.
+We will consider incorporating uncertainty or effort estimates from learned samplers in future work.

 It is important to note that this is a problem that cannot be addressed by classical TAMP methods, because the kinematic and shape models of the microwave are unknown.
-In addition, note that no new learning was required to do this problem---once the individual generative models are trained for each constraint, they can be combinatorially recombined to solve a wide variety of problems.
-This is in contrast to direct policy learning methods, which require training on new tasks and generally struggle with long horizons unless given a carefully crafted reward function.
+In addition, note that no new learning was required to solve this problem---once the individual generative models are trained for each constraint, they can be combinatorially recombined to solve a wide variety of problems.
+This is in contrast to direct policy learning methods, which require training on new tasks and generally work poorly on multi-step problems that require geometric and constraint reasoning unless given a carefully crafted reward function.